danwolfgang/melody-docs/designer/02-groundwork.md

 Once in place, you can instruct users to select which pages they want to appear in the navigation by editing each of the pages in question and adding the `@topnav` tag to the list of tags associated with the page.
 Then republish your site and presto, your new nav will appear.

+## Adding a Blog to your Site

+Melody does a lot of things well, and helping you create a successful blog is one of them!
+Before you can start blogging, though, you need to add the necessary templates.

+### Adding Blog Templates

+To publish your blog we're going to use several templates.
+Adding the templates for your blog is similar to some steps you've already taken: creating the Page and Index Templates.
+Let's get started:

+** Blog Index Template **

+Your blog needs a home page!
+On some sites the blog home page is *the* home page, but for this example, we're going to add an index template specifically for it.
+The blog index template will stay up-to-date with several of your newest blog entries.

+** Blog Archive Template **

+Your blog index template only holds the most recent entries you write, not all of them.
+Imagine how long it could get after a few months or even years of blogging!
+A Blog Archive Template is a page listing your entire blogging history.
+A blog archive template will typically display only a few key pieces of information -- such as the entry date and title -- along with a link to that entry.

+** Entry Template **

+The Entry Template is the heart of your blog.
+The entry template is used to publish your entry to it's own URL.
+(That's very similar to the Page Template you created, that allowed you to publish a Page to it's own URL.
+Indeed, the process is the same, and the result is similar, too.)

+** Entry Listing Template **